 - 3.5 However, it must be noted that these figures are for B Use Class (Industrial etc.) only and do not include other jobs such as retail.
-Figures only estimated through completed planning permissions and not permitted developments. - 3.6 At 31st March 2018, there was approximately 57,161 square metres of additional (since 2013) employment floorspace (B Use Class) through existing planning commitments.
-This equates to approximately 1,607 employment jobs.
+Figures only estimated through completed planning permissions and not permitted developments. - 3.6 At 31st March 2019, there was approximately 45,746 square metres of additional employment floorspace (B Use Class) through existing planning commitments (since 2013).
+This equates to approximately 1,300 employment jobs.

-6 Homes and Community Agency, Employment Density Guide, 3rd edition (November 2015)
+&lt;sup>6 Homes and Community Agency, Employment Density Guide, 3rd edition (November 2015)

-- 3.7 The NOMIS figures illustrated in Table 3-4 (paragraph 3.13) illustrate an additional 6,600 people in employment between 2013 and 2018, which equates to an average 1,320 per annum.
-This is much closer to the target (1,600 per annum) set out in the Adopted Core Strategy.
-However, many of these may not work in the District. - 3.8 Further work is being undertaken on employment forecasts and land supply / demand analysis for the Core Strategy Partial Review and more detailed employment (B Use Class) figures which will be shown in future AMR's.
+- 3.7 The NOMIS figures which are not directly comparable (illustrated in Table 3-4 / paragraph 3.13) illustrate a reduction of people employed by 2,300 people (all types / sectors) between 2013 and 2019. - 3.8 Further work is being undertaken on employment forecasts and land supply / demand analysis for the Core Strategy Partial Review and more detailed employment (B Use Class) figures which will be shown in future AMR's.